ml-rn/ANN-Guide/book/00-Overview.md

 ## Advantages of HyperNEAT

-- Aweomse prediction of geometric relations
+- Awesome prediction of geometric relations
 - Can see if sensors (inputs) are related to each other
 - does not require adaption of reward function
 - does not exploit reward function